Batang, Ningxiang: Economy

 Peach, prunus mume and tobacco are important to the economy.

 Education

 There is one senior high school located with the town limits: Ningxiang Second Senior High School (宁乡二中).

 Culture

-Huaguxi is the most influence local theater.
+Huaguxi is the most influential local theater.

 Transport

 The County Road X096 runs south to north through the town.

 The County Road X093 travels southeast to Huaminglou Town, intersecting Provincial Highway S208.

 Attractions

 On 16 December 2011, local people discovered 128 bridges built during the reign of the Qianlong Emperor (r.
 1735–1796).